cedarstudios/cedarmaps-ios-sdk/README.md

 ### Mapbox

-CedarMaps SDK is based on [Mapbox iOS SDK v4.0](https://github.com/mapbox/mapbox-gl-native) and provides extra API methods over Mapbox.
+CedarMaps SDK is based on [Mapbox iOS SDK](https://github.com/mapbox/mapbox-gl-native) and provides extra API methods over Mapbox.
 For more information about how to use Mapbox components and methods such as **Adding Markers**, **Showing Current Location**, etc., please see [Mapbox Getting Started](https://www.mapbox.com/help/first-steps-ios-sdk/).

 #### CSMapView